-film mounted on a fiber rod.
+Two measurement probes were used.
+A TSI, Inc., Model 1288 split-film probe was used for all of the data acquisition.
+This was a 0.006-in.
+(0.152 mm)-diam platinum film mounted on a fiber rod.
 The plane of the split was oriented normal to the model chord (when the traverse axis was not tilted).
-This orientation of the split-film provided the magnitude and direction of the streamwise velocity component.
-The magnitude (but not direction) of the normal velocity was also obtained with this In addition, data from a flattened stagnation sensor. pressure probe were also acquired.
-The flattened tip of the pressure probe had a width of 0.010 inches.
-These data were only valid in non-reverse flow regions and were included only as an additional method to identify the boundary-layer edge and compare to the split-film data in regions where no reverse flow was present.
+This orientation of the split film provided the magnitude and direction of the streamwise velocity component.
+The magnitude (but not direction) of the normal velocity was also obtained with this sensor.
+In addition, data from a flattened stagnation pressure probe were also acquired.
+The flattened tip of the pressure probe had a width of 0.010 in.
+(0.254 mm).
+These data were only valid in nonreverse flow regions and were included only as an additional method to identify the boundary-layer edge and compare to the split-film data in regions where no reverse flow was present.
 The pressure probe was also used as part of an electrical contact circuit.
 The contact circuit sensed when the pressure probe contacted the airfoil surface.
-Based upon this location, the split-film sensor was positioned between 0.005 and 0.015-inches above the surface.
+Based on this location, the split-film sensor was positioned between 0.005 (0.127 mm) and 0.015 in.
+(0.381 mm) above the surface.
 This offset distance was regularly measured and applied to the velocity profile data.

-Since the purpose of this investigation was to survey the flowfields of two iced-airfoil configurations over several Reynolds and Mach number conditions, time constraints prohibited detailed study of the separated flowfields.
-This limited the number of chordwise locations where the velocity profiles were acquired.
-In general, profiles were acquired every 0.03 x/c near the leading edge (up to x/c = 0.15), and then every 0.05 x/c farther downstream to the expected shear-layer reattachment region.
-Downstream of the expected reattachment region profiles were acquired every 0.10 to 0.25 x/c.
+Because the purpose of this investigation was to survey the flowfields of two iced-airfoil configurations over several Reynolds and Mach number conditions, time constraints prohibited a highresolution study of the separated flowfields.
+Thus, the number of chordwise locations where the velocity profiles were acquired was limited.
+In general, profiles were acquired every 0.03x/c near the leading edge (up to x/c = 0.15), and then every 0.05x/c farther downstream to the expected shear-layer reattachment region, Downstream of the expected reattachment region, profiles were acquired every 0.10-0.25x/c.
 The spacing of points in the vertical direction was adjusted based on the thickness of the separation bubble or boundary layer.
-The profiles consisted of 25 to 40 points that had a non-linear distribution with closer spacing near the airfoil surface.
-For the glaze ice shape configuration 944, these velocity profiles were acquired at $\alpha = 0, 4$ and 6 deg. for $Re = 3.5 \times 10^6$ and 6.0×10^6 at constant M = 0.12.
-A subset of the velocity profiles was also acquired at Re = 6.0×10^6 and M = 0.21.
-For the rime ice shape configuration 212, the velocity profiles were acquired at $\alpha = 6, 8$ and 10 deg. for $Re = 3.5 \times 10^6$ and 6.0×10^6 at constant M = 0.12.
+The profiles consisted of 25-40 points that had a nonlinear distribution with closer spacing near the airfoil surface.
+For the glaze ice-shape configuration 944, these velocity profiles were acquired at $\alpha = 0$ , 4, and 6 deg for $Re = 3.5 \times 10^6$ and $6.0 \times 10^6$ at constant M = 0.12.
+A subset of the velocity profiles was also acquired at $Re = 6.0 \times 10^6$ and M = 0.21.
+For the rime ice-shape configuration 212, the velocity profiles were acquired at $\alpha = 6$ , 8, and 10 deg for $Re = 3.5 \times 10^6$ and $6.0 \times 10^6$ at constant M = 0.12.